How to make beautiful DIY Coffee Filter Roses

 PIN THIS!

-I have enjoyed this project so much and cannot wait to make more of them!
-I could not believe the realistic look I achieved.
+I hope you try these easy coffee filter flowers and experiment with different colors and sizes!
+It is a lot of fun to make these!
 I want to experiment with additional colors and making ombre coffee filter roses.
 I am going to try to make some different coffee filter flowers soon, too!
 I promise to share the projects I am going to make with these beautiful roses as soon as I can!
+Once you have your finished flower, go on to making more until you Have a bouquet of beautiful roses to display.

 I made mostly large flowers for my rose bouquet, but you can easily vary the size you make.
 For an even fuller flower you can add additional petals.